revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-22. Explain how is data partitioned before it is sent to the reducer if no custom partitioner is defined in Hadoop?
+22.Explain how is data partitioned before it is sent to the reducer if no custom partitioner is defined in Hadoop?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)